angelachen-19/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

 *Include videos or screencaptures of both the system and the controller.*
+Here's the link to the video of the system and the controller: https://youtu.be/FofrYXnKDC8.
+Due to privacy reasons, I recorded the interaction with one of the users only but included both of their feedback in the writeup **test the system** below.

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)